macieksitko/python_chapters/README.md

 DESPRIPTION is a short additional information about your task

-All taksks has also got unique HASH required to update or remove specific task.
+All tasks have got unique HASH required to update or remove specific task.

 usage: chapter2.py [-h] {add,update,remove,list} ...